mset0118/valorantcypherbasics/README.md

 # Welcome to a Basic Cypher Guide
 Cypher is arguably one of the best agents in Valorant right now.
-However, many people fail to get the highest value out of him, and this guide is dedicated to teaching new users and verterans alike the ins and outs of playing Cypher.
+However, many people fail to get the highest value out of him, and this guide is dedicated to teaching new users and veterans alike the ins and outs of playing Cypher.

 ![Cypher](https://cdn.earlygame.com/uploads/images/_imageBlock/cypher-valorant.jpg?mtime=20200716164416&focal=none&tmtime=20200722114156)